 Another handy feature of Google Flights is that it's easy to see if moving your dates can lower the price.
 When you select your dates, Google Flights will show you two months worth of dates and highlight which ones are the cheapest days to fly based on the length of your trip.
 Often times shifting the dates by even a day or switching from a six-day trip to seven days can cut the price in half.

-Travel on Tuesday, Wednesday, or Saturday
+5. Travel on the cheapest days: Tuesday, Wednesday, or Saturday

 What are the cheapest days to travel?
 In general Tuesday, Wednesday, and Saturday are the cheapest days to travel.
 Friday and Sunday are usually the most expensive days.
 These aren't always the cheapest days to book—cheap flights can pop up anytime!